-Enroll in one of four undergraduate schools: College of Arts and Science, The School of Engineering and Applied Science, The Wharton School, and The School of Nursing.
+Enroll in one of four undergraduate schools: College of Arts & Sciences, the School of Engineering and Applied Science, the Wharton School (business), and the School of Nursing.

 There are close to 90 majors, along with an extensive array of minors, and 9 coordinated dual-degree, accelerated, and specialized programs available to you.

 70% of all lectures and seminars have 25 or fewer students, and the student-to-faculty ratio is 6:1.

 The College of Arts & Sciences is home to roughly 60% of Penn’s students with majors spanning across the humanities (history, literature, philosophy, foreign language, fine arts, etc.), the social sciences (economics, political science, sociology, anthropology, international relations, etc.), the physical and life sciences (chemistry, physics, biology, biochemistry, earth science, etc.), and much more.

 The School of Engineering and Applied Science offers traditional majors such as Mechanical Engineering and Computer Science Engineering, as well as more unique ones like Networked & Social Systems Engineering and Digital Media Design.